bmwcarit/ramses-composer-docs/advanced/python_api/README.md

 A few example scripts can be found in the `python` folder in the installation zip file.

+Any python output will be logged.

 The Python environment used by RaCoHeadless is shipped with Ramses Composer, isolated from any Python installations on the system and can be found in the `bin/python...` folder.
 It is possible to use pip to install custom packages to that environment, for an example see the `python/use_pip_to_install_module.py` script.
 Please be aware that virtualenv or venv are known to cause problems if used with the RaCoHeadless Python environment - particularly in Linux.

+## Python API in RaCoEditor

+The "-r" commandline option of the RaCoEditor application also allows to run non-interactive python scripts for the UI version of Ramses Composer.
+The script will be run before the editor window appears.
+To specify position arguments for the Python script, use "--" so filenames (before "--") can be separated from python arguments (after "--").

+Examples:
+* "RamsesComposer.exe -r script.py test.rca" will load test.rca, pass no parameters to python
+* "RamsesComposer.exe -r script.py -- a b c" will load no project, pass 3 parameters to python
+* "RamsesComposer.exe -r script.py test.rca -- a b c" will load test.rca, pass 3 parameters to python

+Aside from that, all information from the RaCoHeadless Python API Reference also applies here.

+While the editor window is open, a python script can also be run on the current project.
+The menu bar option "File" -> "Run Script" will launch a "Run Script" dialog where a path to the script as well as command line arguments can be specified.
+Scripts with functions that load or reset the current project are currently disabled in the "Run Script" dialog due to UI incompatibilities.

 ## Simple Example: Purging Invalid Links